This significant conservation attraction is located in a secluded suburban valley - just 2.5 kilometres from Wellington's central business district.

 In the suburb of Karori, just 2.5 kilometres from the Wellington central business district, you'll find a 252 hectare (one square mile) paradise of pest-free wilderness.

 Stroll around natural forest, lakes and historical buildings at your own pace, or book a guided tour during the day or night.
-You can walk across a unique historic dam, see a 19th century goldmine carved deep into the hillside, take a scenic ride on an electric boat or picnic on the lawns by the wetlands.
+You can walk across a unique historic dam, experience a 19th century goldmine carved into the hillside, take a scenic ride on an electric boat or picnic safely alongside the wildlife.